daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 **Dead** is dead.

-{{< hint info >}}
+> [!NOTE]
-The damage track allows you to know how far from death you are.
+> The damage track allows you to know how far from death you are.
 If you're hale, you're three steps from death.
 If you're impaired, you're two steps from death.
 If you're debilitated, you are only one small step from death's door.)
-{{< /hint >}}

 ### Recovering Points in a Pool